igorkasyanchuk/rails_db/README.md

 - rails s
 - open http://locahost:3000/

+## Local Build

+- in gem root folder run `gem build rails_db.gemspec`
+- then try to install local version of the gem `gem install rails_db-0.X.X.gem`
+- now you can use this gem locally
+- don't forget to uninstall it

 ## Run Tests

 To run tests locally you need to execute `rake test` withing root folder of project.